speedyplane2247/ShrekBot/commands.md

 sh!youtube   : Searches for YouTube videos
-sh!wikipedia : Describes your search on Wikipedia sh!servers   : Info about servers ShrekBot is in
+sh!wikipedia : Describes your search on Wikipedia sh!servers   : Info about servers ShrekBot is in sh!oeis      : Looks up a sequence of numbers
 ```
 ```
 If you want to suggest more commands, visit the creator at: